Alfresco/alfresco-js-api/alfresco-core-rest-api/docs/RenditionsApi.md

 var apiInstance = new AlfrescoCoreRestApi.RenditionsApi()

 var nodeId = "nodeId_example"; // {String} The identifier of a node.
-You can also use one of these well-known aliases:
+You can also use one of these well-known aliases:  -my-,  -shared- , -root-
-* -my-
-* -shared-
-* -root-

 var renditionBody = new AlfrescoCoreRestApi.RenditionBody(); // {RenditionBody} The rendition "id".